rmzetti/hover-exec/READMORE.md

 - Include `{cmd=node}` in the command line to allow execution also in *markdown preview enhanced* (in-line output will not be available)

 ---
-Another example:

-Note that either of these codeblocks can be executed in either *hover-exec* or *markdown preview enhanced* (if you're viewing this also in *mpe*, you can try it both ways)
+Note that codeblocks with {cmd...}, as appropriate, can be executed in either *hover-exec* or *markdown preview enhanced* (if you're viewing this also in *mpe*, you can try it both ways)

 ```js {cmd=node}
 //```js {cmd=node}`